Gaston Tissandier: Biography

 Gaston Tissandier was born in Paris in 1843.
 He studied chemistry and in 1864 became the head of the experimental laboratory of Union nationales.
 He was also a teacher at Association polytechnique.
 His interest in meteorology led him to take up aviation.

 His first trip in the air was conducted at Calais in 1868 together with Claude-Jules Dufour, where his balloon drifted out over the sea and was brought back by an air stream of opposite direction in a higher layer of air.
-In September 1870, during the Franco-Prussian War, he managed to leave the besieged Paris by balloon.
+In September 1870, during the Franco-Prussian War, he managed to escape the besieged Paris by balloon.